dirigible-io/dirigible-io.github.io/docs-help/docs/development/artifacts/data-files.md

 * `DELETE (*.delete)` - if the file contains `*` as the only line, the whole table is cleaned up.
 Otherwise only the listed records got deleted by the ID _(first column = ID = primary key)_.

 * `UPDATE (*.update)` - the records in the database table got updated with the corresponding lines in the data files.
 The first column is the `ID = primary key` used as selection parameter for the update clause.
 The existing records in the table are not deleted in advance as at the `REPLACE` case.
 If no record exist by the given `ID`, it got inserted.

+!!! example
+    - Table sample can be found [here](https://github.com/eclipse/dirigible/blob/master/modules/database/database-data-structures/src/test/resources/orders.table).
+    - View sample can be found [here](https://github.com/eclipse/dirigible/blob/master/modules/database/database-data-structures/src/test/resources/orders.view).
+    - Replace sample can be found [here](https://github.com/eclipse/dirigible/blob/master/modules/database/database-data-structures/src/test/resources/orders.replace).
+    - Append sample can be found [here](https://github.com/eclipse/dirigible/blob/master/modules/database/database-data-structures/src/test/resources/orders.append).
+    - Delete sample can be found [here](https://github.com/eclipse/dirigible/blob/master/modules/database/database-data-structures/src/test/resources/orders.delete).
+    - Update sample can be found [here](https://github.com/eclipse/dirigible/blob/master/modules/database/database-data-structures/src/test/resources/orders.update).